alexlsw123/Astro_Signal/README.md

 There are 34 blips at location 104.5, 82 degrees with a frequency of 2231.5 MHZ and a period of 2.135 seconds.

-**My code provides decent step by step process of getting to the result.**
+**NOTE: My code provides decent step by step process of getting to the result.**